viur-framework/viur-core/docs/doc_start/25_gcloud.rst

 3. `Create a new Google Cloud Project <https://developers.google.com/workspace/guides/create-project>`_

 ..
 Note::
-  Please be aware of juristical restrictions in your Area, Country and Continent, such as GDPR  and configure your project accordingly.
+  Please be aware of juristical restrictions in your area, country and continent,

+  such as GDPR  and configure your project accordingly.

 4. Your project creation will trigger a task from Google, so please be patient while the task runs.